 For financial aid purposes all grades and credits for courses that are granted Academic Renewal are still considered when determining whether or not students meet the Satisfactory Academic Progress requirements.
-However, per the discretion of the Satisfactory Academic Appeal Committee, a onetime exception maybe made a student who has changed majors.
+However, per the discretion of the Satisfactory Academic Appeal Committee, a onetime exception may be made for a student who has changed majors.

-Financial Aid Warning status is assigned students who have failed to meet the Satisfactory Academic Progress requirements.
-During a period of Financial Aid Warning, students who meet all other eligibility requirements remain eligible for federal, state and institutional financial aid.
+Financial Aid Warning status is assigned to students who have failed to meet the Satisfactory Academic Progress requirements.
+During a period of Financial Aid Warning, students who meet all other eligibility requirements remain eligible for federal and state financial aid.
 Financial Aid Warning is granted for one semester, which will be the next semester of enrollment for any credits at Champlain College.
 (Please note this would include summer enrollment.)

-Students on Warning Status that still do not meet the Satisfactory Academic Progress requirements after the semester of warning are placed on "suspension" status and are ineligible for financial aid.
+Students on Financial Aid Warning Status who still do not meet the Satisfactory Academic Progress requirements after the semester of warning are placed on suspension status and are ineligible for financial aid.
 Students are notified in writing via letter if they have been placed on "suspension" status and of the appeal process they may complete in order to determine if financial aid eligibility will be reinstated.
-During suspension, students are ineligible for federal, state, and institutional aid.
+During suspension, students are ineligible for federal and state financial aid.

-Students may appeal a suspension of financial aid based on the failure to meet the Satisfactory Academic Progress.
+Students may appeal a suspension of financial aid based on the failure to meet the Satisfactory Academic Progress requirements.
 Students are advised to appeal within 30 days of receipt of the "suspension" status letter.
-All appeals must be submitted in writing using the Champlain College appeal form; must clearly document why the student failed to meet Satisfactory Academic Progress requirements; what has changed and what has the student put in place to achieve Satisfactory Academic Progress, and must be accompanied by an Academic Plan signed by an Academic Specialist.
+All appeals must be submitted in writing using the Champlain College appeal form; must clearly document why the student failed to meet Satisfactory Academic Progress requirements; what has changed and what the student has put in place to achieve Satisfactory Academic Progress.
+Students are encouraged to submit all appropriate documentation of extenuating or mitigating circumstances with the appeal form.
+In addition, students must submit a completed Financial Aid Academic Planning Worksheet, signed by the student and an Academic Specialist.
 Completed Appeal Forms, along with the Financial Aid Academic Plan and supporting documentation should be submitted to the Office of Financial Aid.

-The appeal will be reviewed by the Appeals Committee; the decision of the committee is final.
-The student will be sent a letter stating the outcome of the appeal.
+Appeal Approved - If the appeal is approved, it will apply to the current or next term of enrollment.
+Appeal approvals are not retroactive.
 If the appeal is granted, the student will be placed on Financial Aid Probation contingent upon successful completion of the Academic Plan provided with their appeal.
-The student shall remain on probation provided he/she complies with his/her Academic Plan and until he/she is meeting the Satisfactory Academic Progress requirements.
+The student shall remain on probation provided they comply with their Academic Plan and until they are meeting the Satisfactory Academic Progress requirements.

-If the appeal is denied, the student can continue to attend the College and would be fully responsible to find alternative means to pay all costs associated with enrollment.
+Appeal Denied - If the appeal is denied, the student will not be eligible for federal or state financial aid until the Satisfactory Academic Progress requirements are met.
+If the appeal is denied, the student can continue to attend the College and would be fully responsible to find alternative means to pay costs associated with enrollment.

 Financial Aid Probation status is assigned to students who have failed to meet the Satisfactory Academic Progress requirements and whose financial aid eligibility has been reinstated based on a successful appeal.
-During this period of Financial Aid Probation, students who meet all other eligibility requirements remain eligible for federal, state and institutional aid.
+During this period of Financial Aid Probation, students who meet all other eligibility requirements remain eligible for federal and state financial aid.
 When an appeal is granted, Financial Aid Probation is granted for one or more semesters based on an Academic Plan provided as part of the student's appeal.
 Students remain on Financial Aid Probation provided they comply with the terms of their Academic Plan.

-Students whose financial aid has been suspended due to not meeting Satisfactory Academic Progress requirements and who, in future semesters, are meeting the Satisfactory Academic Progress requirements shall no longer be on Financial Aid Probation and will move to a status of meeting Satisfactory Academic Progress.
+Students whose financial aid has been suspended due to not meeting Satisfactory Academic Progress requirements and who, in future semesters, meet the Satisfactory Academic Progress requirements shall no longer be on Financial Aid Probation and will move to a status of meeting Satisfactory Academic Progress.